anna07484/My-Reed/README.md

 ## Notes
 Initially, updating Xcode and iOS systems were challenging due to insufficient storage on my laptop.
 I resolved this issue by utilizing an external hard drive.
 Another hurdle was linking the button in my Main.storyboard file to the ViewController.swift file, despite following multiple tutorials.
 I eventually succeeded by experimenting with opening two screens simultaneously and dragging the connections correctly.

-I initially named the app 'My Reed' to reflect my vision of creating an educational tool for musicians to learn how to make their reeds.
+I initially named the app "My Reed" to reflect my vision of creating an educational tool for musicians to learn how to make their reeds.
 However, I later realized the original app concept was beyond the pre-work project's scope, so I wanted to rename it to something simpler.
 Unfortunately, the renaming process caused unexpected errors, leading me to revert to the original name.

 ## License